 - Effectively coordinate and manage consultants in pre-development stages of capital projects.

-- Develop and administer grants.
+- Apply for and administer grants.

 - Gather, organize, analyze, and present a variety of technical engineering and statistical data.

 - Prepare clear, concise, and accurate records and reports for oral or written presentation.

 - Effectively represent the City in contacts with public and private agencies as well as local, state, and federal agencies.